gclayburg/upbanner/Readme.md

       Using mongodb uri: mongodb://localhost:27017
 ----------------------------------------------------------------------------------------------------
 ```
 This one is from an app that uses https.
-There is no version number since the app is running in an IDE.
+There is no version number since the app is running in an IDE:
 ```
 ----------------------------------------------------------------------------------------------------
     memuser is UP!